NotIndex

 Knowing about the games your child plays can help you guide them and lower the risk of problems.

-Gaming can become a problem when it harms your child’s mental or physical health, or has unwanted effects on their day-to-day life.
-This is why it’s important to set limits for the games your child plays online.
+Gaming can become a problem when it harms your child’s mental or physical health, or has unwanted effects on their life.
+This is why it’s important to set limits for your child’s gaming.

 Setting limits on your child’s gaming

-The limits you set for gaming depends on your child’s age, developmental stage, their needs, and your family preferences.
+The limits you set for gaming depend on your child’s age, developmental stage, their needs, and your family preferences.

-Manage online game time so there is a good balance between it and other activities.
-It’s important that youth spend time on other daily activities, like:
+Manage gaming time so there is a good balance between it and other activities.
+It’s important that youth spend time on other activities, like:

 Think about planning parts of the day without screen time.
 Use this as family time to eat together, read, go for walks, or spend time with pets.